linkedin/css-blocks/packages/@css-blocks/webpack/README.md

 # Webpack Plugin for CSS Blocks

-The `@css-blocks/webpack` package delivers all the pieces necessary to integrate CSS Blocks into any `Webpack@3.0.0` build.
+The `@css-blocks/webpack` package delivers all the pieces necessary to integrate CSS Blocks into any Webpack 3.0 build.
 (Webpack 4.0 support is forthcoming).

 ## Getting Started